From the Disinformation Company:

 In the last few years, the journalism industry has cut costs by eliminating important safeguards: companies have reduced the number of fact-checkers, editors, and journalists.
 What this means is that editors and reporters cannot spend time verifying information.
 Moreover, journalists are not required to have professional experience or training to cover their beats.
 Fierce competition to get a scoop may lead to journalists making careless errors or not double-checking information.

-Don't Believe It! teaches news consumers how to verify information.
-It shows readers how to evaluate sources, eyewitnesses and data.
+In Don’t Believe It!, Alexandra Kitty demonstrates with example upon example how manufactured news is endemic in our media and shows the reader how to spot suspicious stories and evaluate sources, eyewitnesses and data.
 This is a comprehensive bible to information verification from a logical standpoint, showing how to be skeptical without being jaded, step by step, with case studies and a classification manual.

 “Every half-hearted, deceitful hack in the country will hope you don’t buy it.”
 Bizarre.

 “Should be compulsory for anyone in the media business.”
 Irish Times.

 “This book belongs in every home in America.”
 Amazon Review.